AtharvaWaghchoure/WhitelistDapp/README.md

 # Whitelist Dapp
-- This is whitelist Dapp using etherjs for backend and nextjs for frontend
+- This is Whitelist Dapp using etherjs for backend and nextjs for frontend